pfaciana/tabulator-modules/README.md

 **REQUIRED:** In order to use this library you must replace the default `new Tabulator(element, config)` with
 `Tabulator.Create(element, config)`.
 The signature is the same, you are just copying and pasting `Tabulator.Create` to replace `new Tabulator` in your code where you want to use this library.
 Both setups will work, but the default `new Tabulator(element, config)` won't run the Tabulator Modules code on that particular table.

+**OPTIONAL:** A third argument can be passed to `Tabulator.Create` to set a namespace for subsequent events.
+This can be useful for when you want events to be filtered for certain situations and not simply be global.
+The default namespace is `all`.
+[Read more](#jquery-small-pubsub).

 ```javascript
 // This setup ignores the Tabulator Modules
 var table = new Tabulator("#example-table", {